Okay, so Normal Happenings challenged us to a thing.

 Meetings are generally loathed by people in the business world.
 Except for egomaniacs and higher management sorts who feel like they have to justify their roles – holding a meeting is a good way to exert that power.
 Because, shock horror, sometimes a meeting actually has to happen.

-That’s a rare occurence in itself – perhaps reserved to several times each quarter – where everyone gathers to discuss something that needs to be discussed.
+That’s a rare occurrence in itself – perhaps reserved to several times each quarter – where everyone gathers to discuss something that needs to be discussed.

 Other than that, the meeting is a rotten sandwich that you’d normally discard into a bin and think nothing else of it.
 Except in modern business life, you have to eat the damn thing, get ill, spew, and then stumble on back into the breach once again, dear colleagues.
 Oh my giddy bollocks.